 No one has favorited this theater yet

-The St. Anthony Main Theatre was built in 1983 by Engler Theaters of Minnesota.
+The St. Anthony Main Theatre was opened November 22, 1985 by Engler Theaters of Minnesota.
 It was built as part of the renovation of two Minneapolis city blocks on historic Main Street, transforming old factories and warehouses into a downtown shopping and entertainment center on the Mississippi riverfront.

 The theater is constructed as a two-story, slim stacking of five auditoria.
 Downstairs sits auditorium 1, with 277 seats in a three section floor pattern and auditorium 2, with 222 seats in a center aisle pattern.
 Upstairs, auditorium 3 sits above #1 with 229 seats (three section); auditorium 4 sits above #2 with 185 seats (center aisle); and auditorium 5 rests above the lobby with 155 seats (three section).